Have you been wondering how to make your pins go viral on Pinterest?

 2. Add a Pinterest “Pin It” Button to Your Blog

 This is a really simple trick that can easily be overlooked.
 I can’t tell you how many times I’ve read a post that I wanted to pin, but the blogger did not have a Pinterest share button on their blog.

 Can you imagine how many pins these bloggers have missed out on by not having a “pin it” button available?

 Make pinning your content easy for your readers by including a Pinterest share button your blog posts.
-I use the Social Warfare plugin for my share buttons.
+I use the Social Pug plugin for my share buttons.

 3. Keep Re-Pinning